HariSekhon/DevOps-Python-tools/README.md

 - ```hadoop_hdfs_time_block_reads.jy``` - Hadoop HDFS per-block read timing debugger with datanode and rack locations for a given file or directory tree.
 Reports the slowest Hadoop datanodes in descending order at the end.
 Helps find cluster data layer bottlenecks such as slow datanodes, faulty hardware or misconfigured top-of-rack switch ports.
 - ```hadoop_hdfs_files_native_checksums.jy``` - fetches native HDFS checksums for quicker file comparisons (about 100x faster than doing hdfs dfs -cat | md5sum)
 - ```hadoop_hdfs_files_stats.jy``` - fetches HDFS file stats.
 Useful to generate a list of all files in a directory tree showing block size, replication factor, underfilled blocks and small files
+- ```hbase_compact_tables.py``` - compacts HBase tables (for off-peak compactions).
+Defaults to finding and iterating on all tables or takes an optional regex and compacts only matching tables.
 - ```pig-text-to-elasticsearch.pig``` / ```pig-text-to-solr.pig``` - bulk indexes unstructured files in Hadoop to Elasticsearch or Solr/SolrCloud clusters
 - ```pig_udfs.jy``` - Pig Jython UDFs for Hadoop
 - ```ipython-notebook-pyspark.py``` - per-user authenticated IPython Notebook + PySpark integration to allow each user to auto-create their own password protected IPython Notebook running Spark